findsomewinmore/grunt-email-workflow/readme.md

-# Grunt Email Design Workflow + Mandrill, Modularscale, 7-1, and more
+# Grunt Email Design Workflow + Mandrill, Modular-Scale, 7-1, and more

 NOTE: This workflow is based on leemunroe's version but replaces Mailgun with Mandrill, uses Modular Scale for consistent spacing/padding, the 7-1 SCSS pattern for organization, bulletproof buttons (https://buttons.cm/) as a component, and some integrations for Mailchimp and Emma.
+Leemunroe and everyone has put a lot of effort into this so definitely check out the original repo.

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)